stat545ubc-2023/mda-cchuong/Mini-Data-Analysis-Milestone-1.md

 <!--- *****START HERE***** --->

-1. Does the mean number of concave points (concave_points_mean) change depending on if the patient is diagnosed with a malignant (M) or benign (B) tumor?
+1. Does the mean number of concave points (concave_points_mean) differ between patients diagnosed with a malignant (M) of benign (B) tumors?

+2. Do patients with malignant tumors tend to have larger (i.e worse) mean radius (radius_mean) than those with benign tumors?

+3. What variables can be used to predict diagnosis?

+4. Do patients with more concave points (concave_points_mean) also tend to have more severe concavity (concavity_worse).

 <!----------------------------->